-If your development project requires a CEQA-compliant arborist report, Sierra Tree and Fungi provides independent tree surveys, impact assessments, and mitigation plans for projects throughout Sacramento, Placer, El Dorado, and Amador Counties.
-Every report is prepared by an ISA Certified Arborist and TRAQ-qualified consulting arborist with no financial ties to tree removal companies.
+If your development project requires a CEQA compliant arborist report, Sierra Tree and Fungi provides independent tree surveys, impact assessments, and mitigation plans for projects throughout Sacramento, Placer, El Dorado, and Amador Counties in California.
+Every report is prepared by an ISA Board Certified Master Arborist and TRAQ qualified consulting arborist with no financial ties to tree removal companies.

 What Is a CEQA Arborist Report?